 - Received support from the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) as a parent or child;

 - Grew up in one of the following areas: a) a U.S. rural area, as designated by the Health Resources and Services Administration (HRSA) Rural Health Grants Eligibility Analyzer, or b) a Centers for Medicare and Medicaid Services-designated Low-Income and Health Professional Shortage Areas

 Award amount: up to $10,000 (Up to five grants in this funding cycle).

 Award Information: The grants can be used for a broad range of research activities including but not limited to, consultant fees, supplies, software, transcribing and analyzing existing data, data collection, publication fees, participant incentives and other activities to prepare for applying for extramural funding.
 Funds must be expended within one year of the award date.

-Eligibility Criteria: The PI of the study must hold a terminal degree and have at least 50% faculty appointment at UAMS, UAMS-NW or ACH.
+Eligibility Criteria: The PI of the study must hold a terminal degree and have at least 50% faculty appointment at UAMS, UAMS-NW, CAVHS, or ACH.
 The PI must meet the NIH definition of under-represented persons in research (refer above).

 Applications must include:

 - Brief background including relevance of the project to TRI and DDEI missions; specific aims, goals for use of the grant; significance and innovation of the planned work; explanation of how the grant will advance your research, the impact of this funding for future research direction and plans for future grants and funding.
 (References will not count towards the page limit).

 - An NIH biosketch of PI

 - A letter of support from the department chair of the applicant